 The HTTP server serves as the entry point for Diarkis.
 The application server connects to the HTTP server to obtain real-time connection endpoints and encryption keys.

-To expose built-in commands to the client, you can set up using the diarkisexec package.
+To expose built-in commands to the client, you can set it up using the diarkisexec package.

-Use diarkisexec.SetupDiarkisHTTPServer() to set up a UDP server.
-You can customize server settings with a JSON file as an argument.
+You can set up a UDP server with diarkisexec.SetupDiarkisHTTPServer().
+You can customize the server settings using a JSON file as an argument.

 The above functions must be executed before calling diarkisexec.StartDiarkis().

-The HTTP server in Diarkis allows you to write custom endpoints.
+Diarkis's HTTP server allows you to write custom endpoints.

 package httpcmds